Juvenile Justice Centres

 Young men and women in detention are taught many different aspects of musical expression and are mentored in creative activities, including song-writing, performance and recording.
 These skills provide detainees with significantly increased opportunities to engage meaningfully in the community post release.
 There have been detainees who have taken part in our programs who after release have enrolled in training programs for the music industry, such as audio engineering, or have continued their music making as a form of self-expression.

 We give these young people the chance to look at the world through different eyes.
 The life they have been living, is not the only path to take.
-Through our music programs, we give them the creativity and imagination to make a better life for themselves.
+Through our music programs, we give them the creativity and imagination to make a better life for themselves – to create a future, far brighter than their past.

 We were delighted to receive this letter from a young man who has turned his life around through music.